bbbilly50/Project-11-ANSIBLE-AUTOMATE-PROJEC--7-10/project_11.md

 ### **step-3 BEGIN ANSIBLE DEVELOPMENT**

-1. In your `ansible-config-mgt` GitHub repository, create a `new branch` that will be used for development of a new feature.
+1. In your `ansible-config-mgt` GitHub repository, create a `new branch` that will view all branches

-`git branch ansible-play`

-view all branches

 `git branch`